S’mores Sheet Cake

 - Pour into prepared pan and bake for about 25 minutes, until cake tests done.

-- Place chocolate in a medium heatproof bowl.
-Set aside.
+- Combine chocolate and cream in a microwave safe bowl.

 - Cover ganache with a piece of plastic wrap touching the chocolate to prevent skimming.

-- Place in refrigerator for 20-30 minutes, until it thickens.
+- Place in refrigerator for 20-30 minutes, or until it thickens.

-- Cook over medium heat until sugar dissolves, stirring constantly.
+- Cook over medium heat until sugar dissolves, stirring continually.

 - Brush the sides of the pan down with a pastry brush dipped in warm water.